 Note: *** p ≤ .01 ; ** p ≤ .05 ; * p ≤ .10.
-Reference category: Control group.
+Reference category: control group.

 Table 1: The perceived legal permissibility of minority discrimination

-When we turn to Arab respondents, the experimental effects are generally larger (hiring d = 6.5, housing d=6.8, voting d=7.2), including as compared to the effect of political association: NL passes had 433% the effect of political association in hiring; 230% in housing; and 370% in voting.
+When we turn to Arab respondents, the experimental effects are generally larger (hiring d = 6.5, housing d = 6.8, voting d = 7.2), even compared to the effect of political association.
+The expectation that the NL would pass had a large effect: in hiring, it had 433 percent the effect of political association; in housing, 230 percent; and in voting 370 percent.
 This supports our theoretical expectation that the NL would have a stronger effect on the minority.
-Arab respondents who read that the NL is likely to pass were significantly more likely to believe that it would be legal to discriminate Arab citizens in the labor market (model 4) and in housing (model 5).
-Arab respondents were also significantly more likely to believe that they might be denied the right to vote following the passage of the NL (model 6).
-Interestingly, Arab respondents who read the NL is likely to fail were also more likely than the controls to believe they would face legal discrimination in housing (yet the pass/fail difference was still highly significant, t = -3.4, p < .001).
-All in all, minority respondents who read that the NL is likely to pass believed that their status as equal citizens will be undermined in all spheres of life compared with the control group (and the NL fails group)—despite the fact that the NL does not actually change their status in all these areas.
+Arab respondents who read that the NL would likely pass were significantly more likely to believe that it would be legal to discriminate against Arab citizens in the labor market (model 4) and in housing (model 5).
+They were also significantly more likely to believe that they might be denied the right to vote following the passage of the NL (model 6).
+Interestingly, Arab respondents who read the NL would likely fail were also more likely than the controls to believe they would face legal discrimination in housing; yet the pass/fail difference was still highly significant: t = -3.4, p < .001.
+All in all, minority respondents who read that the NL would likely pass believed that their status as equal citizens would be undermined in all spheres of life compared with the control group (and the NL Fail group)—despite the fact that the NL does not actually change their status in all these areas.

 Discussion.
-The pre-NL experiment exploited the ambiguity regarding the prospects of the NL prior to its final passage.
-When told that the NL is likely to pass, both Jewish and Arab respondents came to believe that Arabs are not equal under the law—including in areas completely unrelated to the content of the NL, such as employment and voting.
+The pre-NL experiment exploited the ambiguity regarding the prospects of the NL before its passage.
+When told that the NL would likely pass, both Jewish and Arab respondents came to believe that Arabs are not equal under the law—including in areas completely unrelated to the content of the NL, such as employment and voting.
 Nevertheless, the NL seemed to have a stronger effect on minority than majority participants.

 Study 2: Panel survey

-The Nation Law passed in the Knesset on July 19, 2018.
-About a month afterwards (August 15-20, 2018) we returned to participants who were part of the control group in study 1.
-We returned only to those participants in the control group to guarantee that answers in the post-NL survey are not biased by the treatments regarding the NL’s prospects of passage/failure.
-This allows us to compare responses from before the NL was legislated to responses from after its enactment.
-Returning participants (Jewish N = 240; Arab N = 114) entered a survey and read the following text:
+About one month after the Nation Law passed in the Knesset on July 19, 2018, we resurveyed the participants who were part of the control group in Study 1.
+We returned only to those participants in the control group to guarantee that answers in the post-NL survey were not biased by the treatments regarding the NL’s prospects of passage/failure.
+This allowed us to compare responses from before the NL was legislated to responses after its enactment.
+Returning participants (Jewish, N = 240; Arab, N = 114) took the survey, which began with the following text:

 In recent weeks, the Knesset passed Basic Law: The Nation.
 The law includes the following basic principles: